andymeneely/project-timber-wolf/rules/RULES.md

 **Not an Alert**.
 Crisis cards do _not_ count as Alerts.
 When a Crisis card is the top-most card in the Event Deck, immediately set it aside and continue dealing Event cards.

-To summarize, you will be doing one Event per round, then zero or more Crises per round.
+To summarize, you will be doing _one_ Event per round, then zero or more Crises per round.
+A Crisis is not an Event.

 ## Noise

 ![noise tracker](fig_noise.png)
-{:.med_fig .example-right .rotate-right}
+{:.xl_fig .example-right}

-**Every action has a cost.** The Noise Tracker card is used for determining how many Noise(🔊) sub-action penalties your team has incurred.
-For each 🔊 your teammates incur, increase the Noise tracker by one.
+**Every action has a cost.** For each 🔊 your teammates incur, increase the Noise tracker by one.

 **Raise Alert ⚠**.
 If the Noise tracker reaches a space with an Alert ⚠, immediately Raise Alert ⚠.
 If the Noise marker gets to the final slot, then the Escape Phase is Initiated at the end of the round (see _Escape Phase_).